cyntsc/cyntsc.github.io/scRNAseq_cellRanger_resources.md

 <hr style="border: none; height: 4px; background-color: #444; margin: 30px 0;">

-Before get into the technical, it’s worth highlighting that single-cell analysis isn’t limited to RNA.
-Single cell can be applied to DNA, proteins, and even metabolism.
-That said, my notes will focus on the **transcriptomic** side, which is probably the most widely adopted application of this technique until now.
-There is also a single-cell version of ATAC-seq, key for identifying cell states, differentiation trajectories, and the specific gene regulatory elements active in rare cell populations.
+Let’s start by talking about single-cell analysis, and it’s not just about RNA.
+The same approach can also be applied to DNA, proteins, and even metabolism.
+In this note, though, I’ll focus on the transcriptomic side (RNA), which remains the most widely adopted application of the technology so far.

+It’s worth mentioning that there’s also a single-cell version of ATAC-seq, a powerful method for identifying active gene regulatory elements, mapping cell states, and tracing differentiation trajectories.
+I’ve covered those notes separately in another section.

-Beyond that, the actual frontiers in single-cell analysis is expanding beyond the initial individual "omics" layers into two major, interconnected areas: **Multi-Omics** and **Spatial** context.
+Beyond that, the actual frontiers in single-cell is expanding beyond the initial individual "omics" layers into two major, interconnected areas: **Multi-Omics** and **Spatial** context.
 These may or may not be performed within the same experimental protocol, and integrating such diverse datasets is an entire topic of its own.
-For now, let’s focus on **transcriptomics** itself.

 <p align="center">
   <img src="{{ '/images/scRNAseq/Gemini_Generated_minion.png' | relative_url }}" alt="Sketch 1" style="max-width:90%; height:auto;">
 </p>

 As way of illustration, the diagram represents 4 key players.
-All it happens looking at inside the cell, *Genomics* is holding the "instruction manual" (the DNA double helix), showing what the cell could possibly do.
-While in *Transcriptomics* is acting as the "loudspeaker" broadcasting which instructions are currently being read out.
+And, as observed, all it happens looking at inside the cell.
+We have *Genomics*  holding the "instruction manual" (the DNA double helix), showing what the cell could possibly do.
+While *Transcriptomics* is acting as the "loudspeaker" broadcasting which instructions are currently being read out.
-*Proteomics* is the muscular "workforce", representing the actual functional molecules that build and perform all the cell's tasks. *Metabolomics* is running around with all the stuff, keeping track of the "energy and supplies" (the small chemicals consumed and produced) to power the whole operation.
+*Proteomics* is the muscular "workforce", representing the actual functional molecules that build and perform all the cell's tasks. *Metabolomics* is running around with all the stuff, keeping track of the "energy and supplies", depicting the small chemicals consumed and produced to power the whole operation.

 <!--
 <hr style="border: none; height: 4px; background-color: #444; margin: 30px 0;">